 For companies working with SaaS solutions, a cloud-based provision is ideal.
 In these cases, companies often opt for iPaaS platforms, which can sync between apps with no issues.
 This option is flexible, and it’s also cost-effective for most businesses.
 There’s no need to house any hardware on-site, making iPaaS the go to choice for many companies looking to streamline processes.

 Repetitive, manual tasks are common within teams who rely on legacy systems for their core functions.
-To avoid the potential mistakes and misunderstanding that come from having these systems in place, pricing teams are turning towards ERP integrations to automate processes.
+To avoid the potential mistakes and misunderstanding that come from having these systems in place, pricing teams are turning towards ERP software integrations to automate processes.

 Streamlined workflows and easier data access means pricing teams can focus less on updating spreadsheets and more on setting price strategies that build on the bottom line.